denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer: A**
 **Correct Answer: B**

+**Zebra.this.x is the correct way to refer to x in the Zebra class.
+Line 5 defines an abstract local class within a method, while line 11 defines a concrete anonymous class that extends the Stripes class.
+The code compiles without issue and prints x is 24 at runtime, making option B the correct answer.**

 ---

 26. Which statements about the following enum are true?
 (Choose all that apply.)